-Today’s organizations are equally hungry.
+Today’s organizations are equally hungry (for data).
 We’re creating and storing data at exponential rates.
 And locked away in that data is the insight required to innovate and gain competitive advantage.

-Many software companies have responded by providing business intelligence and analytics tools.
+Many software companies have responded by providing business intelligence / analytics tools, and robotic process automation.
 But the problem is that these tools can only crunch recognizable data – data that’s already been processed or is in a standard format.
 And this data is only the tip of the iceberg.